 - Stay away from crowded public spaces and individuals exhibiting signs of illness

 - Avoid bringing people into the home/ going into others’ homes as much as possible

 - Disinfect personal devices/ regularly handled items daily (ex. cellphone, computer keyboard, doorknobs, sink and cupboard handles, etc.)

 - Do not share food or drink under any circumstances

-- If you learn that contact has been made with someone who might be ill, opt to self-quarantine for 10-14 days, or until testing with negative results is feasible
+- If you learn that contact has been made with someone who might be ill, get tested within 5-days of contact.
+Self-quarantine if you experience any symptoms.

 - Take time for safe activities that promote positive mental health and physical activity!